naaturel/YoutubeConverter/README.md

 -------------

 1) To make it works, you should have Python language installed on your computer.
-2) Once that is done, run the setup.py script to install required modules and libraires with pip.
+2) Once that is done, run the setup.py script to install required packages and libraires with pip.
-2') If the programm doesn't work despite of the two previous step, you might need to setup ffmpeg on your computer.
+3) If the programm doesn't work despite of the two previous step, you might need to setup ffmpeg on your computer.

 Guide :
 -------